c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 ## Report Maximum Frequencioes

-Currently On Pico 2 W, the SPI interface can service 2ms reports is 3.1 ms (322Hz), I2C is slower #.#ms (xxxHz).
-When you ask for reports at shorter period the reporting frequency slows.
+Currently On Pico 2 W, the SPI interface can service 2ms reports is 3.1 ms (322Hz), I2C is slower 15.6ms (64Hz).
+When you ask for reports at too short period the reporting frequency will slow.
 Try you own experiments and let me know what you find.

 | **Feature**             | **Max Frequency (Hz)** | **msec/Report** | **period we've seen**  |
 |-------------------------|------------------------|-----------------|------------------------|